cyotek/Cyotek.QuickScan/README.md

-I do most of my scanning on Windows 11, but recently when using Windows 10, I was irked to find focus kept getting stolen from the application I was entering data in back to Quick Scan (which is why I put in the inline feature to begin with!).
-Version 1.3 introduces a new per-machine "Show Progress" option that controls if the progress dialog for _subsequent_ scans is displayed.
-While this is useful for avoiding having Quick Scan take focus after while you're working in another application, it has the following caveats
+I do most of my scanning on Windows 11, but recently when using Windows 10, I was irked to find focus kept getting stolen from the application I was entering data into back to Quick Scan (which is why I put in the inline feature to begin with!).

-1. It only applies to scans reusing previous parameters.
-If you display the WIA GUI to configure the scan size etc, progress will be shown for that first scan
+Version 1.3 introduces a new per-machine "Show Progress" option that controls if the progress dialog whilst scanning is displayed.
+While this is useful for avoiding having Quick Scan take focus when you're working in another application, it has the following caveats:

-2. As far as I know it isn't possible to get the progress programmatically, so there isn't an inline progress bar
+1. As far as I know it isn't possible to get the progress programmatically, so there isn't an inline progress bar
-3. In a similar fashion to the above, there isn't a way to cancel a scan either
+2. In a similar fashion to the above, there isn't a way to cancel a scan either

 ## Other Features

-* Copy - copies the current image to the Windows Clipboard
+* Copy - copies the current image to the Windows Clipboard.
-* Paste - pastes an image from the Windows Clipboard which can then be manipulated and saved as if it were any other scan
+* Paste - pastes an image from the Windows Clipboard which can then be manipulated and saved as if it were any other scan.
+* Maximise Scan Window setting - this experimental setting attempts to maximise the WIA scan dialogue, which may be useful for selecting accurate scan regions as the default preview is very small.

 ## Known Issues